 where $\sM$ is the unitary matrix transforming one basis into the other, in particular $\det\sM\in \mathbb{U}(1)$.
-Therefore, being equal up to a phase, the multiparticle states are physically equivalent.
-This shows that there exists a one-to-one mapping between $n$-particle (pure products) states and $n$-dimensional subspaces of $\sol$.
+Therefore, being equal up to a phase, the multi-particle states are physically equivalent.
+This shows that there exists a one-to-one identification between $n$-particle (pure wedge products) states and $n$-dimensional subspaces of $\sol$.

-Bearing this in mind, while a wedge products of infinitely many orthonormal states has no mathematical meaning, one could imagine to describe an infinitely large ensamble of fermions by means of the infinite dimensional subspace of $\scH_m$ generated by the corresponding orthonormal physical solutions.
-Following the original idea of Dirac, one could then interpret the whole subset $\sol^-$ as the ``multiparticle state" containing all the negative energy particle states and interpret it as the vacuum.
-The addition of positive energy states and the removal of negative energy states correspond instead to the presence of particles or antiparticles.
+Bearing this in mind, one can imagine to describe an infinitely large ensemble of fermions by the infinite dimensional subspace of $\scH_m$ generated by the corresponding orthonormal physical solutions.\footnote{A rigorous construction of wedge products of infinitely many orthonormal states is developed in \cite[Section 2]{DDMS}.
+I am grateful to an anonymous referee for drawing my attention to this work.} Following the original idea of Dirac, one can then interpret the whole subset $\sol^-$ as the ``multi-particle state" formed by all negative-energy particle states and interpret it as the vacuum.
+The addition of positive-energy states and the removal of negative-energy states correspond instead to the presence of particles or antiparticles.
 This interpretation is revived in the context of causal fermion systems.

-For example, $\sol^-$ is the smallest (non-trivial) ensamble of physical solutions whose causal fermion system carries a unitary representation of the translation group: see Proposition \ref{propositioninvariancetransl} and Proposition \ref{spectrumF}.
-This is no longer true when states are added or deleted from the system, i.e. when the ensamble is modified (in a non trivial way).
-Therefore, the causal fermion system arising from $\sol^-$ is a sensible choice for describing a vacuum (the same could be said for $\scH_m^+$, but the two construction would be unitarily equivalent).
+The subspace $\sol^-$ is the smallest (non-trivial) ensemble of physical solutions whose causal fermion system carries a unitary representation of the translation group, see Proposition \ref{propositioninvariancetransl} and Proposition \ref{spectrumF}.
+This is no longer true when states are added or deleted from the system, i.e. when the ensemble is modified in a non trivial way.
+With this in mind, the causal fermion system arising from $\sol^-$ is a sensible choice for describing a vacuum \footnote{The same argument holds for $\scH_m^+$, but the two constructions are unitarily equivalent.}.